Paige Patterson: Role in the SBC conservative resurgence

 Patterson is best known for his prominent role in the Southern Baptist Convention conservative resurgence starting in 1979 with the election of Adrian Rogers as Convention President.
-Believing SBC seminaries and other SBC institutions had drifted away from their conservative Biblical roots, Patterson joined with Judge Paul Pressler of Houston, TX to carry out a plan that included exposing the theology taught and practiced by the leadership in SBC institutions, which Patterson and Pressler described as liberal theology.
+Believing SBC seminaries and other SBC institutions had drifted away from their conservative Biblical roots, Patterson joined with Pressler, who was now a Houston-based judge, to carry out a plan that included exposing the theology taught and practiced by the leadership in SBC institutions, which Patterson and Pressler described as liberal theology.
 The main issue that divided the SBC was the nature of scripture, particularly, whether or not it is inerrant.
 Patterson, Pressler, and a host of self-described conservative pastors and laymen began to spread the word that the teaching of SBC leadership was not reflective of their constituents, who were paying their salaries.
 Patterson and the conservatives won the support of hundreds of like-minded churches, and as many as 40,000 messengers (church members willing to travel to the annual Southern Baptist Convention to vote) by using the inerrancy argument as the issue to gather support.

 In 1998, Patterson was elected as president of the Southern Baptist Convention.

 Patterson's influence has been felt at all levels of Southern Baptist life.
 The seminaries have for the most part become conservative institutions.
 Local churches have been hiring pastors educated at schools led by conservatives.
 Missionaries have also been influenced by Patterson's leadership.
 By the time Patterson was appointed president of Southwestern Baptist Theological Seminary in Fort Worth, Texas, in 2003, the conservative leadership required that all faculty sign documents stating their allegiance to Southern Baptist doctrine, most notably, the Baptist Faith and Message.

 Patterson has been associated with the Council for National Policy, an umbrella organization and networking group for social conservative activists in the United States.